Trevor Williams (baseball)

 Trevor Anthony Williams (born April 25, 1992) is an American professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
-He has previously played in MLB for the Pittsburgh Pirates, Chicago Cubs and New York Mets.
+He has previously played in MLB for the Pittsburgh Pirates, Chicago Cubs, and New York Mets.
+He made his MLB debut in 2016 with the Pirates.

 Amateur career

 After graduating from Rancho Bernardo High School, Williams played college baseball at Arizona State University for the Sun Devils from 2011 to 2013.
 He started 38 games during his career, going 18–8 with a 2.98 earned run average (ERA).
 In 2012, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.

 Professional career

 Miami Marlins

 The Miami Marlins selected Williams in the second round of the 2013 Major League Baseball draft.
-He made his professional debut with the Gulf Coast Marlins and also played for the Batavia Muckdogs and Greensboro Grasshoppers that year.
+He made his professional debut with the Gulf Coast League Marlins and also played for the Batavia Muckdogs and Greensboro Grasshoppers that year.
 In 12 starts between the three teams he was 0–2 with a 2.38 ERA.
 Williams started 2014 with the Jupiter Hammerheads, earning Florida State League All-Star honors, and was promoted to the Jacksonville Suns in August.
 In 26 games started between both clubs he compiled an 8–7 record and 3.13 ERA.
 In 2015, Williams played for both Jacksonville and the New Orleans Zephyrs, pitching to a 7–10 record and 3.85 ERA in 25 games (24 starts).